Samsung/tizen-docs/docs/platform/release-notes/tizen-7-0-m2.md

 #### New and changed features

 - Kernel feature
-  - kfence, a sampling-based memory errobluer detector, support with CONFIG_KFENCE on Raspberry Pi 4.
+  - kfence, a sampling-based memory safety error detector, support with CONFIG_KFENCE on Raspberry Pi 4.
 - Resource Monitor
   - Unified resource monitor framework and capi-system-resource-monitor have been added to monitor the various resource status.
   - Web-based resource viewer has been added to monitor the whole resource status of a Tizen device.